-Metering Mode AF Point Selection Method (p.99) (p.115) Automatic Selection Manual Selection AE lock is applied at the selected AF point.
-(I) (I) AE lock is applied to the center AF point.
+Metering Mode AF Point Selection Method (p.99) (p.115) Automatic Selection Manual Selection ٤) AE lock is applied at the AF point that achieved focus.
+AE lock is applied at the selected AF point. ©C) AE lock is applied to the center AF point.

-^{} When the lens's focus mode switch is set to <MF>, AE lock is implemented with the exposure weighting centered on the center AF point.
+When the lens's focus mode switch is set to <MF>, AE lock is applied to the center AF point.